janspudich/OTE-data-scraper-and-API/README.md

 # OTE data scraper and API

 ## Introduction
-[OTE](https://www.ote-cr.cz/en) is an authority who publishes the electricity and gas market prices in Czechia.
+[OTE](https://www.ote-cr.cz/en) is the authority who publishes the electricity and gas market prices in Czechia.
 The purpose of this application is two-fold:
 1. Scrape the market data from the [OTE](https://www.ote-cr.cz/en) web site and store the data in a database.
 2. Provide a REST API interface which enables to retrieve the data stored in the database, see the previous objective.